kristofg/rifec/README.txt

 It runs mainly on Linux, but making it run on other Unix variants should be trivial.
 It is written in Perl, uses some CPAN modules, and is GPL.
+See the file INSTALL.txt for more information on installation and dependencies.

 This is third-party software; it is not developed nor supported by Eye-Fi.
 Because of this, there will be limitations in what it can do compared to the official Eye-Fi software.
-See the "Troubleshooting" section in the INSTALL.txt file for more information.
+See the file TROUBLESHOOTING.txt for more information and help on troubleshooting.

 Resources and other implementations